 Brooke joined Watsi on January 3rd, 2021.
-Nine months ago, Brooke joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Brooke's most recent donation supported Naw Dah, a 40-year-old woman from Thailand, to fund kidney stone surgery.
+Two years ago, Brooke joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Brooke's most recent donation supported Mylene, a 39-year-old small business owner from Philippines, to fund her cholecystectomy.

 Brooke has funded healthcare for 27 patients in 8 countries.